-5.4 Booting from TFTP
+5.5 Booting from TFTP

 Booting from the network requires that you have a network connection supported by the boot floppies, including either a static network address or a DHCP server, a RARP or a BOOTP server, and a TFTP server.
 The installation method to support TFTP booting is described in 'Preparing Files for TFTP Net Booting' on page 27.
+On machines with OpenBoot, simply enter the boot monitor on the machine you are installing to (see 'Invoking OpenBoot' on page 20), and use the command boot net.
+Some older OpenBoot revisions require using the device name, such as boot le().

-5.5 Troubleshooting the Install Process
+5.6 Troubleshooting the Install Process

-5.5.1 Floppy Disk Reliability
+5.6.1 Floppy Disk Reliability